ztyyLV/web-twain-docs/indepth/development/upgrade.md

 Dynamsoft.DWT.Load();
 ```

-Please note that this licensing mode is only supported from `DWT` 17.0 and needs to be used with License Tracking Server (`LTS` for short).
+Please note that this licensing model is only supported from `DWT` 17.0 and needs to be used with License Tracking Server (`LTS` for short).
 See more about [What is a LTS](https://www.dynamsoft.com/license-tracking/docs/selfhosting/managelts.html?ver=latest)

 ## Update `DWT` on the client-side